Governing Board

 Meetings

-Meetings are open to all; community input and support are essential to the success of our school.
-To request the addition of an agenda item, please email the Board Secretary at least ten days prior to the meeting.
-If you cannot attend in person please submit your input in writing to the Board Secretary or the Board President two days prior to the meeting.
+All meetings are open to the public, and community voice and support are vital to our school’s success.
+To request that an item be placed on the agenda, please email the Board Secretary at least ten days before the meeting.
+If you are unable to attend in person, you may submit your input in writing to the Board Secretary or Board President no later than two days prior to the meeting.

 Meeting Minutes & Agendas

 Agendas are published at least one week prior to each meeting, and minutes are published after the following month’s meeting.
-They can be accessed through clicking the appropriate button below.
+They can be accessed through clicking the appropriate buttons below.

 Governing Board Meeting Schedule